-Fall begins later this month, which means cold and flu season is coming fast.
+We're in the thick of cold and flu season.
 We all deal with germs daily and most of us try to stay mindful of avoiding sickness.
 This comes easy for those that sit in an office every day, but truckers don’t have that luxury.

 A truck driver’s surroundings are always changing.
 You meet new people almost constantly and can come into contact with germs at every turn … from the loading docks to the truck stops.
 Each of these points of contact has the potential to get you sick if you’re not careful.
 For that reason, we brought you three tips for avoiding sickness while on the road.

 Take care of yourself

 Prevention is key and you can start by making sure that you see your doctor at least once a year.
 Take your necessary medications as needed.
 Don’t forget to drink lots of water to stay hydrated.
 Eat a balanced diet and get regular exercise to maintain your health.
 On top of that you should try to reduce stress levels in your life and get plenty of sleep.
 You can fight germs year-round with these healthy goals.

 Wash your hands

 Handwashing can help prevent illness.
 It involves five simple and effective steps (Wet, Lather, Scrub, Rinse, Dry) you can take to reduce the spread of diarrheal and respiratory illness so you can stay healthy.
 Regular handwashing, particularly before and after certain activities, is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.
 It’s quick, it’s simple, and it can keep us all from getting sick.
 Handwashing is a win for everyone, except the germs.